awsdocs/aws-cloud9-user-guide/doc_source/sample-cplusplus.rst

 .. topic:: To build the |sdk-cpp|

-   .. note:: This step could take up to one or more hours to complete, depending on the computing resources available to your |EC2| instance or your own server.
+   .. note:: This step could take up to one or more hours to complete, depending on the computing resources available to your |EC2| instance or your own server and
+      how much of the |sdk-cpp| you choose to build.

    #.
 Create a folder to build the |sdk-cpp| into.